staydecent/atom/README.md

 Add a function to be called anytime after your "reducer" has returned a new state.
 This is useful for logging changes or syncing to your storage or database.

 You can add as many listeners as you would like.
+Returns a function that when called will unsubscribe the listener.

+#### unsubcribe(listener)

+Remove the given listener so it's no longer called after state changes.

 #### getState()

 Returns the current state.
 Useful for calling within a `subscribe`d listener.

-## Notes

-`getState` returns a copy of your state object.
-It does so using `Object.assign` if it's available, otherwise it falls back to `JSON.parse(JSON.stringify(state))`.
-When `getState` falls back to the `JSON.parse` method, this removes any functions attached to your state object.
-This should not be an issue, as you should not be storing functions on your state object anyway!
+#### setState(state)

+Calls a simple internal reducer that will merge the passed in state with the existing state.

+#### addReducer(reducer)

+Add another reducer to your store, that will be called when an action is dispatched.